Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 ### Project Part 2: 3D Scenes and Models (Ch 3+4, 10)

-- Create basic layout of a first real level using primatives
-- Continue to refine and improve the control feel (possibly implement a new move)
+- Create a level with terrain with a terrain tool or Probuilder, so that the world is not a flat plane.
-- Get 3D models with textures for important objects (enemies, end level objective, player, Health pickups)
+- ~~Implement 3D models with complete meshes and textures for important objects like your player, an enemy, and key objects in your environment.
+Remember to cite!~~
-- Implement a view change potion effect (more reasonable if working with textures and more defined geometry)
+- ~~Implement your view change potion and associated effect.~~
-- Create more of a game loop, transitions from level to level, a real game over and victory screen between levels
+- Instead of restarting the level, have the win condition load into a different scene that may be less polished than the first.
+- ~~Iterate on movement physics, especially the floaty jump and the option to vary your jump height based on hold length.
+Implementing slightly more control over the jump will suffice, as we are not looking for professional platformer physics here.~~

+### Additions
+- Created squash and stretch systems for main character movement
+- Created a system for moving platforms
+- Created a Death plane object prefab
+- Added the ability to wall jump as well as temporarily cling onto walls
+- Added some basic animations for items and collectables
+- Implemented a dropshadow for aiding the player in terms of perspective.

+### Project Part 3: Visual Effects (Ch 11, 12, 13)
+- Add a particle effects system for dash and when landing on the ground

+(need to check on what's needed here / need to finish this section of the readme)

 ## Development